sbn-psi/dmsp/LDDTesting/LDDTestingTechniques.md

 ## Exercise every class

+* At minimum, at least one passing test should use each public class
 * At least one passing test should use each class
+* It is better to write tests specifically for this, so that other tests still have only one job.
 * Write as many test files as necessary to achieve this.

 ## Exercise every Schematron rule